 7. So, What Are These Costs?
 The costs incurred in a typical personal injury case often include the court’s filing fees, service of process fees, fees associated with taking depositions and hiring court reporters, investigators’ fees, travel expenses, expert witness fees, and such things as copies and video presentations.
 How and when the costs arise is something that can differ depending on the particular facts of the case.
 There are sometimes costs that the law firm can advance on your behalf, and sometimes costs that you need to be willing to pay in advance.
 John is happy to work with you to find arrangements for handling these costs within your budget, and sometimes providers will agree to defer payment until after the trial, so that a portion of any recovery can be used to settle them.

 8. Will I Have To Testify?
 Probably.
 There are two times that a client typically must testify: once at a deposition and once at trial.
 A deposition occurs during the pretrial “discovery” phase, usually several months after the filing of the case.
 Depositions are held in attorneys’ offices, or at some neutral location like a hotel conference room, but rarely in a courtroom.
 Only the parties and their attorneys will be at the deposition, and often just the opposing attorneys attend, without their clients.
 A court reporter will also be present, to take down everything that is said for the official record.
 A videographer with a video camera (on a stationary tripod) will be present if the deposition is videotaped.
 In other words: no judge, no jury and no members of the general public will be present.
 Unlike many other lawyers, John will take as much time as you need to make you comfortable with this normal process.
 He understands that you might be nervous about having to talk about your injuries and losses to strangers, and he will help to alleviate your concerns.
+He will also make sure you understand how federal aviation administration regulations may impact your case.
 Trial testimony proceeds very much like testimony at a deposition, except that it happens in a courtroom, with a judge and jury present.
 Again, John will walk you through the process so that you feel comfortable presenting your case.
 You have probably seen movies and television shows where the courtroom is packed with an unruly mob of spectators.
 That simply doesn’t happen in most real-life civil trials.
 Chances are, you will be looking out at a roomful of empty seats while you testify.

 9. What If There’s An Appeal After The Verdict?
 John’s contingent-fee agreement covers post-trial motions, but not an appeal.
 John will be happy to sit down with you and discuss arrangements for handling an appeal, should one be filed in your case.
 But bear in mind that appeals are rare: 98 percent of all civil cases will settle either prior to trial or during the trial, and a settlement agreement normally prevents either party from appealing.